Search for MeV Gamma-ray emission from TeV bright red dwarfs with COMPTEL: Results

 \section{Results}

-Our results for the TS values for all the eight red dwarfs can be found in Table~\ref{tab:Table_TS}.
+Our results for the TS values of all the eight red dwarfs can be found in Table~\ref{tab:Table_TS}.
 The reported TS values are the mean values of the TS across all the 16 energy bins.
-The TS for each energy bin was calculated using the \texttt{csspec} tool which we used to make the Spectral Energy Diagrams.
+The TS for each energy bin was calculated using the \texttt{csspec} tool which we used to make the Spectral Energy Distribution (SED) plots.

-The SED plots for the same are shown in Fig.~\ref{fig:RD1}--\ref{fig:RD5}.
+The SED plots for all the red dwarfs are shown in Figs.~\ref{firstfig}--\ref{fig:RD5}.
 For V388 Cas we find one bin with non-zero flux at energies of 13.39 MeV (cf. Fig~\ref{fig:RD1}) with significance of 0.59$\sigma$ with a TS value of 1.4, using a point source template.
-Similarly, for V547 Cas, we find one bin with non-zero flux at energies of 1.06 MeV (cf. Fig~\ref{fig:RD2}) with significance of 1.74 $\sigma$ with a TS value of 3.1 using the point source template.
+Similarly, for V547 Cas, we find one bin with non-zero flux at energies of 1.06 MeV (cf. Fig~\ref{fig:RD2}) with significance of 1.74$\sigma$ with a TS value of 3.1 using the point source template.
 Since the significance is less than $3\sigma$ and detected in only energy bin, we consider this a statistical fluctuation and not a real signal.
 For GJ~3684 and GL~851.1, we report null detections at all energies.